52 | Add popular productcategories above the fold | Mobile

 This hypothesis is grounded in the following psychological principles:

-- Ability: Easier access to popular categories may reduce effort in navigation.
+- Make it easier: Easier access to popular categories may reduce effort in navigation.

 - Attract Attention: Prominent placement can draw users' focus to key content that is popular.